janaSunrise/screen-recorder-python/README.md

 # Screen Recorder

-### A repo, consisting of homemade screen recorder, with the help of Numpy, Open CV, and also Pillow.
+A repo, consisting of simple screen recorder, with the help of Numpy, Open CV, and also Pillow.